-- 5) Ancillary good prices increase, whereas wholesale prices (in case the ancillary good supplier has market power) decrease with shopping costs.
-As shopping costs decrease, give-away equilibria become more likely (irrespective of market structure in the upstream market). - 6) When the market is two-sided (e.g., card payments), the merchant internalizes the fees charged to consumers, and only aggregate fees affect card usage (but not the fee structure).
+5) Unlike ancillary good prices, wholesale prices (in case the ancillary good supplier has market power) decrease with shopping costs.
+As shopping costs decrease, give-away equilibria become more likely (irrespective of market structure in the upstream market).

+6) When the market is two-sided (e.g., card payments), the merchant internalizes the fees charged to consumers, and only aggregate fees affect card usage (but not the fee structure).
 If shopping costs are negligible, card payments may be explicitly subsidized (i.e., the merchant would offer a card discount).